A Chaos of Delight

 Class Pauropoda splits into two orders- the Hexamerocerata and the larger order of Tetramerocerata.
 The former has only one family with a mainly tropical range while the latter has around twelve families.
 Sadly, I’ve yet to photograph any of the Hexamerocerata, and what an order they are.
 Much larger, more legs, longer antennae… They sound amazing.

-Basically, we can split Tetramerocerata into two rough shape types.
-The cigar-shaped whitish ones and the more heavily sclerotised, flattened, yellow and brown-coloured ones.
+Tetramerocerata can be split into two rough pauropod shape types.
+The cigar-shaped whitish pauropods and the more heavily sclerotised, flattened, yellow/brown-coloured eurypauropods.

-Beyond knowing what that family- Eurypauropodidae, look like, with their unusual, distinctive, ornate, tiny woodlouse shape, I know nothing about differentiating the families except the family Eirmopauropodidae (described by Ulf Scheller, one of the foremost experts in the very tiny field of pauropod taxonomy, who sadly died at the age of 95 in 2021), due to their type location and distinctive sclerofication.
+As I am a photographer rather than a taxonomist, I know nothing about differentiating between any of the pauropod families except the family Eirmopauropodidae (described by Ulf Scheller, one of the foremost experts in the very tiny field of pauropod taxonomy, who sadly died at the age of 95 in 2021), due to their type location and distinctive sclerofication.
 Pauropods are notoriously difficult animals to identify without a microscope and have very few taxonomists working on them.
-So I’ve had to call most of them ‘pauropod’.
+So on this page, I’ve had to call most of them ‘pauropod’.

 They're sightless and don't have a heart.